dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/customization/running-tests.md

 $ py.test
 ```

 You can also test against all supported versions of Django and Python.
-This is usually only required if you want to contribute your changes back to MajorityWorld.
+This is usually only required if you want to contribute your changes back to DrikGallery.
 To do so you can use [Tox](https://tox.readthedocs.io/en/latest/):

 ```console
 $ tox